Estimated reading time: 6 minutes

 With the clip on the shoulder of the RideSafer vest, we’re able to keep that shoulder belt properly positioned on the child.
 Even if they move around some, that seat belt is going to track with them.

 Rear facing is optimum protection.
 All newborns should start rear facing.
 Children should remain rear facing until the upper limits of their car seat.
-If an infant starts in an infant carrier car seat, they may move into a convertible car seat rear facing first.
+If an infant starts in an infant carrier car seat, they may move into a convertible car seat facing the back of the vehicle seat first.
 Then the child can stay rear facing until the upper limits of that seat.
 Parents should keep their children rear facing at least until age 2 but preferably longer.

 When forward facing — whether with a harness, a booster seat or the RideSafer vest — the mechanics of the head neck and spinal column are virtually the same in that forward impact because it’s the head and the neck that are unrestrained and moving forward.